ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/ycga-ba.md

 We retired the old storage system mounted at /ycga-ba on September 16, 2019.

-All YCGA-generated primary sequence data that were on /ycga-ba were already archived to tape and removed.
+All YCGA-generated primary sequence data on /ycga-ba were already archived to tape and removed.
+Please note that no other data were migrated to any other storage system.

 This shutdown impacted all locations on /ycga-ba, including: